Bhikkhu Bodhi: Career

 In 2000, at the United Nations' first official Vesak celebration, Bodhi gave the keynote address.
 In 2002, after retiring as editor of BPS, Bodhi returned to the United States.
-After living at Bodhi Monastery (Lafayette Township, New Jersey), he now lives and teaches at Chuang Yen Monastery (Carmel, New York), and is the president of the Buddhist Association of the United States.
+After living at Bodhi Monastery (Lafayette Township, New Jersey), he now lives and teaches at Chuang Yen Monastery (Carmel, New York), and as of May 2013 he has been the president of the Buddhist Association of the United States.
+In 2019 he took part in the UN Vesak celebration again, giving a speech that included a call to action for climate change.

-Bhikkhu Bodhi is founder of the organization Buddhist Global Relief, which funds projects to fight hunger and to empower women across the world.
+Bhikkhu Bodhi is founder of Buddhist Global Relief, an organization that funds projects to fight hunger and empower women across the world.